Createdd/Writing/articles/IntroductionToReact.md

 - state updates can be asynchronous, use `this.setSate` with a function (e.g.`this.setState((prevState, props) => ...`)
 - state updates are merged, which means that you can update variables separately

+>State is reserved only for interactivity, that is, data that changes over time.

+#### When to use State:
+- Don't Repeat Yourself.
+Figure out the absolute minimal representation of the state your application needs and compute everything else you need on-demand.
+- the data is not passed from a parent via props
+- the data will change
+- the data can't be computed based on another state or props in the component

+#### Identify the components that use State

+>For each piece of state in your application:
+- Identify every component that renders something based on that state.
+- Find a common owner component (a single component above all the components that need the state in the hierarchy).
+- Either the common owner or another component higher up in the hierarchy should own the state.
+- If you can't find a component where it makes sense to own the state, create a new component simply for holding the state and add it somewhere in the hierarchy above the common owner component.

 #### Immutable